 Our program offers five categorical track positions that include an intern year in internal medicine at Baylor University Medical Center as well as two advanced track positions that start with PGY-2.
 The advanced track requires a separate match for the clinical intern year, which must be completed prior to entering this program.

 To rank for a categorical position with a clinical year in internal medicine at Baylor Dallas, you must apply to our program for the categorical track.
 If you apply for both tracks, your name will appear to rank for both tracks, and we will rank you in the same position on both lists.
 However, if you apply only for one of the tracks, we can only rank you for that track.

-One interview day in radiology serves for both the categorical track and the advanced track positions.
+A single interview day in radiology serves for both the categorical track and the advanced track positions.
 Applicants do not need to apply directly to the Internal Medicine Residency program.